devfatimalatif/azure-containerapp-repo/README.md

 # azure-containerapp-repo
-Azure Container App Deployment Using Terraform
+Azure Container App Deployment Using Terraform.

 This repository contains Terraform configuration for deploying an Azure Container App that runs a specified application.
 The deployment process is modular, enhancing reusability and enabling easy updates or replication of the infrastructure.

 Features